approov/approov-service-okhttp/README.md

     @Override
     public void onCreate() {
         super.onCreate();
-        approovService = new ApproovService(getApplicationContext(), "init-config");
+        approovService = new ApproovService(getApplicationContext(), "<enter-your-config-string-here>");
     }
 }

 ```

-The `init-config` is a custom string that configures your Approov account access.
-Obtain this using the Approov CLI:
+The `<enter-your-config-string-here>` is a custom string that configures your Approov account access.
+Obtain this using the `approov` CLI tool (see [installation instructions](https://approov.io/docs/latest/approov-installation/)):

 ```
-$ approov sdk -getConfig initial-config.txt
+approov sdk -getConfigString
 ```

-Paste the file content of `initial-config.txt` into the `init-config` string above.
+This will output a configuration string, something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`, that will identify your Approov account.
+Use this instead of the text `<enter-your-config-string-here>`.

 You can then make Approov enabled `OkHttp` API calls by using the `OkHttpClient` available from the `ApproovService`: